 1. Amakama Wooden Cave

 Amakama wooden cave is one tourist attraction in Abia state that is often underappreciated.
 The cave is nothing more than a hollow tree, also known as Isienyi or Wonder tree, which was formed many decades ago as a result of community activities.
-The tree, which could house up to twenty people, served as a hideout for the villagers during the era of slave trade and inter-tribal wars.
+The tree, which could house up to twenty people, served as a hideout for old men and women in the village during the civil war.

 The wonder tree is one of eight trees that tower what appears to be a community square.
 A small building nestled adjacent to the cave houses the man assigned to keep an eye on the site.
 He also works as a tour guide and will give you a free tour of the area, sharing its fascinating history and wonder.